 Our No. 1 recommendation is online silver buyer CashforSilverUSA, which will give you a free, quick quote, and 100% free shipping and returns — right from your home (which is actually the closest place to sell your flatware!).

-You can, of course, turn to Google and search for “buyers of silverware near me” where you can physically bring your silverware to sell:
+Of course, you turn to Google and search for “sterling silver flatware buyers” near me where you can physically bring your silverware to sell:

 You can learn more about selling silver flatware in this post.
 If you're searching “near me,” these are the places that you'll likely find nearby: